fingertap/BatLiNet/README.md

 This repository provide the complete code for reproducing the results of paper "Accurate battery lifetime prediction across diverse aging conditions with deep learning".

 **_NOTE:_** To build features for `MIX-100`, you will need at least 128 GB memory.
-Also, to achieve high efficiency, you need have at least one GPU device for feature smoothing and learning algorithm.
+Also, to achieve efficiency, you need at least one GPU device for feature smoothing and learning algorithm.

 ## Environment Setup